 Findings are used by Human Rights Promotion Committees to summarize activities and set directions for the pursuit of ongoing, systematic education and training.
 There are training programs that all employees attend when joining the company and upon promotion, as well as other training programs held year-round.
-At the training programs, various human rights issues are discussed, such as Buraku discrimination and workplace harassment.
-In FY2014, a total of 16,739 employees attended such group training programs.
-Additionally, the Fujitsu Group provides an e-learning program for all group employees.
+At the training programs, various human rights issues are discussed, such as Buraku discrimination, workplace harassment, understanding of LGBT issues, and human rights issues in business execution.
+In FY2015, a total of 17,351 employees attended such group training programs.
+The Fujitsu Group also provides an e-learning program for all group employees and actively engages in initiatives such as a variety of training programs and events held outside the company.